1920 Birthday of Nanette Fabray, star of Broadway musicals High Button Shoes, Love Life (Tony Award), Arms and the Girl, and Mr. President.

-1925 Birthday of Jane Connell, star of smart 1950s revues with her husband, Gordon Connell; later a reliable and beloved character actress in Broadway musicals including Mame (as Agnes Gooch), Dear World, Me and My Girl and Crazy for You.
+1925 Birthday of Jane Connell, star of smart 1950s revues with her husband, Gordon Connell; later a reliable and beloved character actor in Broadway musicals including Mame (as Agnes Gooch), Dear World, Me and My Girl, and Crazy for You.

 1952 The first (and unsuccessful) attempt to turn Giuseppe Verdi's Aida into a Broadway musical.
 Called My Darlin' Aida, the production is directed by Charles Friedman, who also supplied lyrics for Verdi's music.
 The show runs 89 performances at the Winter Garden.
-A successful adaption would come along in 2000, but only after jettisoning Verdi's score.
+A more successful adaption comes along in 2000.

 1962 The British revue opening at the John Golden Theatre is definitely Beyond the Fringe.
-The show, which opens today, runs 673 performances and stars Dudley Moore, Peter Cook, Jonathan Miller and Alan Bennett, operating on the periphery of all things normal and straitlaced.
+It runs 673 performances and stars Dudley Moore, Peter Cook, Jonathan Miller, and Alan Bennett, operating on the periphery of all things normal and straitlaced.

-1992 John Leguizamo's second major one-man show, Spic-O Rama, opens tonight at the Westside Theatre.
-His first show, Mambo Mouth, opened in 1991 and it won him an Obie Award.
-This new show includes his looking at his family from a childhood perspective and will run 80 performances.
-Mr. Leguizamo will make his Broadway debut in 1998 in another one-man show called, Freak, which will win him a Tony Nomination for Best Play and for Best Actor in a Play.
+1992 John Leguizamo's second major solo show, Spic-O-Rama, opens at the Westside Theatre.
+His first show, Mambo Mouth, opened in 1991 and won him an Obie Award.
+The new show, in which he looks at his family from a childhood perspective, runs 80 performances.

-1995 The Public Theater is host tonight for a show that recounts African-American history through a tap dance revue.
-George C. Wolfe directs Bring in 'Da Noise, Bring in 'Da Funk in its pre-Broadway run downtown, which opens tonight.
-The show, conceived and choreographed by "tap dance kid" Savion Glover, will transfer to Broadway's Ambassador Theatre in April 1996, where it will win a Tony Award for Best Choreography, and be nominated for Best Musical.
+1995 The Public Theater is host for a show that recounts African-American history through a tap dance revue.
+George C. Wolfe directs Bring in 'Da Noise, Bring in 'Da Funk in its pre-Broadway run downtown at the Public's Newman Theater.
+The show, conceived and choreographed by "tap dance kid" Savion Glover, transfers to Broadway's Ambassador Theatre in April 1996, where it wins a Tony Award for Best Choreography, and is nominated for Best Musical.

-2015 Annaleigh Ashford returns to Broadway as an adorable, outspoken pooch in A.R.
-Gurney's touching comedy Sylvia, opening at the Cort Theatre.
-The cast also includes Matthew Broderick, Julie White and Robert Sella.
-It will run for 79 performances.
+2015 Annaleigh Ashford returns to Broadway as an outspoken pooch in A.R.
+Gurney's comedy Sylvia, opening at the Cort Theatre.
+The cast also includes Matthew Broderick, Julie White, and Robert Sella.
+It runs for 79 performances.